darylcwx/ccna-notes/Fundamentals of Networking.md

 - Loop and Root guard are mutually exclusive, and overwrites each other

 ##### Rapid Spanning Tree Protocol

+- <u>Alternate</u> port
+	- Discarding port that receives a superior BPDU from another switch
+- <u>Backup</u> port
+	- Discarding port that receives a superior BPDU from <u>another interface on the same switch</u>
+- Functions as Root port backup
+- Built-in UplinkFast and BackboneFast (immediate Forwarding)

 #### 6.3.3 Dynamic Host Configuration Protocol (DHCP)